d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-async.md

-At this point, we choose the `HyperbandScheduler` provided by **Syne Tune**, which implements several variants of ASHA and an extension to multiple brackets called asynchronous Hyperband (note that **Syne Tune** also implements synchronous Hyperband as `SynchronousHyperbandScheduler`, but we will not use this here).
+At this point, we choose the `HyperbandScheduler` provided by **Syne Tune**, which implements several variants of ASHA and an extension to multiple brackets called asynchronous Hyperband (note that **Syne Tune** also implements synchronous Hyperband as `SynchronousHyperbandScheduler`, but we will not use this here).*CA: if we mention that there are several variants of ASHA, then we should discuss them -- why do we actually need to say that there are several variants; can we not just talk about one?*

 ```{.python .input  n=4}
 from syne_tune.optimizer.schedulers.hyperband import HyperbandScheduler